René Dreyfus: Later life

-Dreyfus continued to race sporadically, including the 1952 24 Hours of Le Mans.
+Dreyfus continued to race sporadically, including the 1952 24 Hours of Le Mans that was won by Mercedes.
 His last race was the 12 Hours of Sebring in 1955, when Stanley "Wacky" Arnolt asked Dreyfus to captain the Arnolt-Bristol Racing Team.
 Dreyfus led the team to the Sebring Team Trophy and 1–2–3 in class.
-In 1980 he was invited back to the Monaco Grand Prix to celebrate the 50th anniversary of his victory.
+He was invited to the 1980 Monaco Grand Prix to celebrate the 50th anniversary of his victory.
 At age 75, he personally drove throughout Europe touring all the sites of his racing career, receiving public celebration and honors at each stop.
 At the banquet following the race, he was brought to the stage to sit once again in the Bugatti in which he had won, half a century earlier.
 He was also Grand Marshal of the 1980 United States Grand Prix at Watkins Glen.

 Government service

 In an effort to induce manufacturers to develop new cars which would be competitive with the Germans, in 1937 the French government announced the 'Prix du Million', or the Million Franc Race.
 The prize money was a million francs, and in order to ensure that the competition tested each car's ultimate limits rather than just the driver's skill in passing other drivers, the race was a time trial against the clock at the treacherous Autodrome de Montlhéry track, which had taken the life of the great Antonio Ascari.
 Driving a Delahaye 145 for the Écurie Bleue team of Lucy O'Reilly Schell in testing and in the competition itself, Dreyfus risked death with a literally blistering pace, wearing the special Dunlop tires down to the fabric but handily overwhelming all competitors except the Bugatti team.
 On the last day of the competition he again went out on the track versus the Bugatti and again set an incredible pace, until he forced the Bugatti to the breaking point, winning the prize for Delahaye.
-In 1938 Dreyfus drove a Delahaye at Pau, a tight circuit running through village streets, beating the legendary Rudolf Caracciola and his Mercedes-Benz Silver Arrow, and becoming a national hero in France.